DustinRogers/Choosing-Test-Stores/index.md

 </tbody>
 </table>

-#### Next, I run a t-test for each individual variables to determine if the control and test means are equal.
+#### In order to test my hypothesis I ran a t-test for each individual variables to determine if the control and test means are equal.
 The variable S.T.., which represents Sales Through, is not significant at the .05 level.
+However, I cannot reject my null hypothesis that Sales and Gross Margin are equal between the control and test sets.

 <table class="table table-striped table-hover" style="margin-left: auto; margin-right: auto;">
  <thead>
   <tr>